cs378-s26/common-rust/docs/devices.md

 So the device interface itself stays simple, but actual drivers still reach down into `dma.rs`, `physical_memory.rs`, and `virtual_memory.rs` when they need to talk to hardware.

+### Interrupts

+Devices can register interrupt handlers via `arch::register_irq_handler`.
+Interrupt handlers will run in interrupt context, and most return `None` if they cannot handle the interrupt.

 ### Architecture-Specific Control Paths

 Some discovered hardware is not exposed as a normal `BlockDevice` or `CharDevice`, but is still essential to the kernel.